-Why it pays to embrace the advances in accountancy management software.
+Why it pays to embrace the advances in accountancy document management software.

 Document management for accountants tends to go hand in hand with the concept of paperless organisation: the art of moving records, spreadsheets and entire administrative systems onto accountancy-friendly software, designed to record financial transactions and data and instantly produce calculations for tax returns, mid-year reports and other relevant information based on a range of real-time financial situations.
 A valuable tool for accountants then.